Mjroberts7/reading-notes/301_reading5.md

 ## Reading notes 5
 VPN's provide security and privacy and using one can come in handy in alot of situations.

 1. What is a site-to-site VPN?
+A connection set up between multiple networks.
+Usually used in a corportate setting with multiple offices working in concurrence.
 2. What is TCP/IP and what is it used for?
 3. What are some popular reasons for using a VPN?
 4. Explain the difference between the three types of VPNs.